jpilgrim/mdspex/mdspex.doc/index.md

 # Extensions

-Extensions are additions to the Spex system, written in JavaScript (or N4JS).
+Extensions are additions to the MDSpex system, written in JavaScript (or N4JS).
 The need to implement the interface [src:Extension].

 Extensions identified by [Character Codes/LETTER] tokens are called commands